Practical tips and tools for growing a business

 • Thanks to the privacy policy, the company will gain the trust of its customers.
 Customers will know why you need their personal data and how it will be used.

-• The Company will comply with the privacy policy requirement that may be required by third parties such as payment service providers, app stores and others.
+• The Company will comply with the request for privacy policies that may be required by third parties such as payment service providers, app stores and others.

 What information should be included in the privacy policy?